Feature Brief: SDDC Host Types

 Introduction

 VMware Cloud on AWS delivers consistent vSphere-based infrastructure that runs on Amazon EC2 elastic, bare-metal instances dedicated to each customer.
 We do this globally across AWS Regions.
-The underlying instances provide the compute, storage, and networking infrastructure for your software defined data center.
+The underlying instances provide the compute, storage, and networking infrastructure for your software-defined data center.
 There are multiple host types available to optimize for particular use cases that may have different performance or data storage requirements.
 All hosts in a cluster must be identical, but you can deploy more than one cluster in an SDDC if another type of host is needed.
 Customers may be able to get better economics and performance by creating multiple clusters with different instance types based on their workload and environment needs.

 Note that some host types may not be available within a particular region or availability zone.
 Depending on the host type, cluster sizes of 1-16 nodes are supported.
 Our feature brief on SDDC Clusters will provide you with more cluster details, and our configuration maximum guide will provide you with soft/hard limits and other configuration information.